 We strongly believe that sensors are not a priority but rather a secondary equipment that can be used to maximise performance:

 ■ We already have enough data to provide a top of the art maintenance monitoring and predictivity.
-At uptime, thanks to the map®, we’re already able to collect and process more than 7000 events a day, on any elevator.
+At uptime, we’re already able to collect and process more than 7000 events a day, on any elevator.
 We’re able to track the elevator’s health through 3 different levels (continuous data flow and specific statuses & error codes through remote control), without a single sensor being added to the machine!

 ■ Sensors often duplicate data that is already available through the controller.
 Sensors can add value, but most of the information that can be provided by external sensors are already available directly from the controller, which adds more redundancy.